67hz/tmuxedo/README.md

 * General Tmux with some nice UI customizations and key bindings.

-* Vim cobra them here: @TODO move to seperate repo
+* Vim cobra theme included here is temp: @TODO move to seperate repo